 - Executive Director of Communications (3112)

-- Meet with other Information Security Response Team members to determine if notification to impacted individuals is necessary.
+- The Information Security Response Team members will determine if notification to impacted individuals is necessary.
 Decision criteria include:

 - A confirmation that an incident occurred, involving confidential or private data loss.